is-project-4th-year/build-your-portfolio-github-workflow-essentials-Faith-Kathomi/Assignment.md

 ### E. Merge Conflict Resolution

-While merging two branches, I intentionally created a merge conflict in the assignment.md file.
-I resolved the conflict manually in VS Code and committed the changes.
+While merging the changes i had made in one branch i received some conflicts
 ![Merge Conflict ](screenshots/MergeConflict.png)

 Below is a photo of the resolved conflict